Many years have passed since those summer days

 What I know now is that I needed to let go of the sadness and just be in the moment, and I’m forever grateful he came to support me through one of my toughest days.

 I’m writing this in 2017, having just watched myself turn 4 chairs on national TV on The Voice Australia, singing none other than ‘Fields of Gold’.
 The whole experience was quite terrifying and as I stepped up on the stage there was an incredible sense of deja vu.
-That song, plus heightened emotions and the constant gnawing ache from the nerve pain syndrome I’ve been battling, made me doubt whether I would make it through and I wondered if I’d made the right song choice!
+That song, plus heightened emotions and the constant gnawing ache from the Endometriosis I’ve been battling, made me doubt whether I would make it through and I wondered if I’d made the right song choice!

 Thank you Dad, for always supporting me and for always being there for me… even now.